nikhil366/opencv-Python/README.md

 # opencv-Python
 Main Aim to create this repository is how we can use opencv-python or cv2.
-Basically in this repo you can go through from beginner to Intermediate and from intermediate to Expert in Computer Vision.
+Basically in this repo 3you can go through from beginner to Intermediate and from intermediate to Expert in Computer Vision.

 # HSV Color Model
 Here in HSV we have 3 parts